Doug Ford’s government abolishes Ontario Environmental Commission days after it issues scathing report

 Two days later, Ontario’s provincial government under Doug Ford abolished the office of the Environmental Commissioner.
 It said it was a cost-cutting measure; but as with other similar measures, including the abolition of the child advocate and the commissioner for French-language services, the government could not say how much money it might actually save.

-Here, Ford is clearly borrowing from the playbooks of of former prime minister Stephen Harper and U.S. President Donald Trump.
+Here, Ford is clearly borrowing from the playbooks of former prime minister Stephen Harper and U.S. President Donald Trump.
 For Ford, as for Harper and Trump, abolishing independent agencies has little, if anything, to do with saving money.
 The Ontario Conservative government’s real purpose is to silence independent voices that are not 100-per-cent onside with its agenda.

 The Harper government killed the court challenges program, which created something of an even playing field for people and groups who lacked major financial resources but wished to challenge legislation on the basis of the Charter of Rights and Freedoms.
 Well-financed corporate interests, notably the tobacco industry, have always had lots of cash to take the government to court.
 Big tobacco showed as much when it challenged federal plain-packaging legislation on the basis of the Charter’s free speech provisions.